Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 -

-No scent – unlike the garlic-like smell of wild garlic
+No scent – unlike the garlic smell of wild garlic

 -

-Habitat: Moist meadows, forest edges – often near edible plants
+Habitat: Moist meadows and forest edges – often found near edible plants

 Toxicity

-Autumn crocus contains the highly toxic alkaloid colchicine, which is deadly even in small amounts.
-The seeds have the highest concentration, but all parts of the plant are poisonous to both humans and animals.
+All parts of the autumn crocus contain the deadly alkaloid colchicine.
+The seeds have the highest concentration, but even minute amounts of the plant can be lethal to humans and animals.

 3. Autumn Crocus Poisoning: Symptoms, Progression, and What to Do

-A colchicine poisoning progresses in four phases and can become life-threatening within a few hours.
+Poisoning with colchicine develops in four distinct phases and may become life-threatening within hours.

 Phases of Poisoning: